itmo-infocom/UNIX-Linux-online-course/texts/week03/013_utilities.md

 ```
 utility_name [options][operands]
 ```
-4. Arguments or option-arguments enclosed in the '[' and ']' notation are optional and can be omitted.
-Conforming applications shall not include the '[' and ']' symbols in data submitted to the utility.

-5. Arguments separated by the '|' ( <vertical-line>) bar notation are mutually-exclusive.
+4. Arguments separated by the '|' ('vertical bar') notation are mutually-exclusive.
 ```
 utility_name [-a|b] [operand...]
 ```